Bachelor's Degree in Life Sciences

 - NSAIDs, glucocorticoids

-Pharmacokinetics: 10 hours– lecture + 6 hours – tutorial I-Pharmacokinetics ADME stages: each stage will be described
+Pharmacokinetics: 10 hours– Lecture + 6 hours – Seminar I – Stages of Pharmacokinetics (ADME): each stage will be described

 - The journey through the body

-- The mechanisms involved (tissue and cellular passages, biotransformations, etc.)
+- The mechanisms involved (tissue and cellular processes, biotransformation, etc.)

-- Factors limiting the movement of the active ingredient
+- Factors limiting the transport of the active ingredient

 - Characteristic pharmacokinetic parameters

 I-a.
-Absorption phase (oral route only) I-b.
-Distribution phase I-c.
-Metabolism phase I-d.
-Excretion phase II- Pharmacokinetic analysis: II-a.
-Calculation of pharmacokinetic parameters by non-compartmental analysis II-b.
-Calculation of pharmacokinetic parameters by compartmental analysis:
+Absorption Phase (oral route only) I-b.
+Distribution Phase I-c.
+Metabolism Phase I-d.
+Excretion Phase II- Pharmacokinetic Analysis: II-a.
+Calculation of pharmacokinetic parameters using non-compartmental analysis II-b.
+Calculation of pharmacokinetic parameters using compartmental analysis:

-- Describe the general principle of the metabolization stage of an AP contained in a pharmaceutical product after administration to humans:
+- To describe the general principle of the metabolism of an active pharmaceutical ingredient (API) contained in a pharmaceutical product following administration to humans:

-– Describe the different stages of PA functionalization and conjugation – Describe the mechanisms behind variations in metabolism (age, pathology, enzyme induction and inhibition phenomena, etc.)
+– Describe the various stages of protein functionalization and conjugation – Describe the mechanisms underlying variations in metabolism (age, disease, enzyme induction and inhibition, etc.)

-- Describe the different modes of action of a toxic substance (action on DNA, lipids, proteins depending on the different characteristics of a toxin), detoxification systems.
+- Describe the various mechanisms of action of a toxic substance (effects on DNA, lipids, and proteins depending on the substance’s characteristics) and detoxification systems

-- Main stages of clinical investigation: preclinical studies (acute toxicity studies, subacute toxicity studies, mutagenicity studies, teratogenicity studies, local tolerance studies)
+- Key stages of clinical investigation: preclinical studies (acute toxicity studies, subacute toxicity studies, mutagenicity studies, teratogenicity studies, local tolerance studies)

 PAL3ISCH: THERAPEUTIC CHEMISTRY – PEPTIDE SYNTHESIS

-– 5 ECTS – Objectives Through therapeutic chemistry courses, students must acquire solid knowledge of the families of drugs covered.
-The therapeutic chemistry course describes the classification of each family of drugs, addressing structure, structure-activity relationships, physicochemical properties related to pharmacokinetic parameters, and therapeutic indications related to pharmacokinetics.
-The objectives of the "peptide synthesis" section are:
+– 5 ECTS – Objectives Through the therapeutic chemistry course, students should acquire a solid understanding of the drug classes covered.
+The therapeutic chemistry course describes the classification of each class of drugs by addressing their structure, structure-activity relationships, physicochemical properties related to pharmacokinetic parameters, as well as therapeutic indications related to pharmacokinetics.
+The objectives of the “peptide synthesis” section are:

-- to understand the uses of peptides in the field of health (as active ingredients and pharmacological tools) as well as the main techniques used to produce peptide collections.
+- to understand the applications of peptides in the field of health (as active ingredients and pharmacological tools) as well as the main techniques used to produce peptide libraries.

-- to propose a synthesis strategy and know how to implement it in a practical way, in order to obtain a simple peptide.
+- to propose a synthesis strategy and know how to implement it in practice in order to obtain a simple peptide.

-- to know how to analyze a peptide and purify it by chromatography.
+- how to analyze a peptide and purify it using chromatography.

-- Nomenclature of drugs (INN and brand name)
+- List of Medications (INN and Brand Name)

-- Cardiovascular system medications (beta blockers, ACE inhibitors, sartans, diuretics, antianginal drugs, lipid-lowering drugs)
+- Cardiovascular medications (beta-blockers, ACE inhibitors, sartans, diuretics, antianginal agents, lipid-lowering agents)

 - Medications used in neurology (anti-Parkinson's, anti-Alzheimer's)

-- Pain and inflammation (anti-asthmatics, NSAIDs, glucocorticoids, anti-ulcer drugs, analgesics, antihistamines)
+- Pain and inflammation (anti-asthma medications, NSAIDs, glucocorticoids, anti-ulcer medications, analgesics, antihistamines)

 - Biotechnology-derived drugs (immunosuppressants, insulins, etc.)

-Peptide synthesis (12 hours of lectures and 8 hours of practical work)
+Peptide Synthesis (12 hours of lectures and 8 hours of lab work)

-- Principle of synthesis on a medium, concepts of automation
+- Principles of supported synthesis, concepts of automation

-- The different strategies for peptide synthesis, protective groups, activating agents
+- Various strategies for peptide synthesis, protecting groups, and activation agents

 - Solid-phase peptide synthesis (Fmoc/tBu strategy)

-- Synthesis of peptide collections: Practical work involving split/mix synthesis of a bank of 8 tripeptides, LC/MS analysis.
+- Synthesis of peptide libraries: Lab exercise on the split/mix synthesis of a library of 8 tripeptides, followed by LC/MS analysis.

-– 5 ECTS – Objectives Acquire basic knowledge of biomaterials:
+– 5 ECTS – Objectives Acquire a basic understanding of biomaterials:

-- Knowledge of the main classes of biomaterials, their properties, and their main applications: polymers, metals, and ceramics.
+- Understand the major classes of biomaterials, their properties, and their main applications: polymers, metals, and ceramics

-- Understanding the various prerequisites for biomaterials for use in implantable medical devices or tissue engineering matrices
+- Understand the various requirements for biomaterials used in implantable medical devices or tissue engineering matrices

-- Understanding the biomaterial/cell interactions that govern tissue integration of biomaterials
+- Understanding the biomaterial-cell interactions that govern the tissue integration of biomaterials

-- Learn about the different 3D printing modes and the methodology for 3D printing: from computer-aided design to g-code editing and printing.
+- Understand the different 3D printing methods and the process for 3D printing: from computer-aided design to G-code editing and printing.

-- Know the main methods of polymer synthesis
+- Understand the main methods of polymer synthesis

-- Know the macromolecular parameters characteristic of a polymer
+- Understand the characteristic macromolecular parameters of a polymer

-- Knowing the techniques used to characterize polymers
+- Understand the techniques used to characterize polymers

-- Understanding the link between properties and applications, particularly biomedical applications
+- Understanding the relationship between properties and applications, particularly biomedical applications

 - Polymers:

-- Synthesis: Main methods of polymer synthesis and their impact on properties
+- Summary: Major polymer synthesis methods and their impact on properties

 - Macromolecular parameters and characterization: Molecular weights; Crystallinity; Glass transition

-- Innovative Forming Techniques: Introduction to 3D Printing Techniques
+- Innovative Shaping Techniques: An Introduction to 3D Printing Techniques

-PAL3ISEN: TECHNICAL AND REGULATORY ENVIRONMENT FOR HEALTHCARE INDUSTRIES AND PRODUCTS
+PAL3ISEN: TECHNICAL AND REGULATORY ENVIRONMENT FOR THE HEALTHCARE INDUSTRY AND PRODUCTS

-– 3 ECTS – Objectives: Understand how the pharmaceutical industry works and what it does, and gain an overview of the different careers available to students.
+– 3 ECTS – Objectives: To understand how the pharmaceutical industry operates and what its roles are, and to gain an overview of the various career paths available to students.
 Students will be able to:

-- Describe the missions of the main regulatory agencies (ANSM, EMA, FDA) and their organization/functioning.
+- Describe the roles of the main regulatory agencies (ANSM, EMA, FDA) and how they are organized and operate

-- Find a text in the main regulatory repositories (CSP, Eudralex, 21 CFR, ICH, etc.)
+- Find a text in the major regulatory databases (CSP, Eudralex, 21 CFR, ICH, etc.)

 - Describe the principles of Good Clinical Practice and Good Manufacturing Practice